 - Are easier to regulate.
 As long as they don’t corrupt the government through regulatory capture, it is easier to regulate a dozen large businesses than a thousand small ones.
 That may be one reason big companies have better safety records.

 - Equality of incomes.
 Larger organizations create larger incomes for top managers.
 A nation of shopkeepers is relatively equal compared to a nation where Walmart is the biggest employer.
 But I still prefer a world with more efficient stores and higher median incomes, and it is possible to have both.
 In most rich countries there is a much smaller gap between the CEO pay and their median worker’s pay.
 Eventually, I hope to get Walmart to act like a good corporate citizen in America like it does in China where Walmart is the 3rd biggest retailer.
 The Chinese government requires that Walmart share more profits by paying relatively high wages to unionized workers in China where Walmart is the 3rd biggest retailer.

 - Monopolistic rents.
-It is not clear how much of the stability and higher profit at large businesses is due to their greater efficiency and how much is due to competitive barriers that give big firms an unfair advantage at the expense of the rest of society.
+It is not clear how much of the higher stability and profit at large businesses is due to greater efficiency and how much is due to competitive barriers that give them an unfair advantage at the expense of the rest of society.
 Big pharmaceutical companies clearly have both a lot more efficiency than little companies and a huge amount of monopoly power and it is not clear how much of their high profits comes from socially harmful monopoly power.
 Governments can reduce monopoly rents by breaking up companies, progressively taxing more dominant companies (as with the too-big-to-fail banks), or by encouraging globalization which allows for greater competition from foreign behemoths.
 To take advantage of economies of scale requires good management both by corporate management and by government regulators too to prevent too much abuse of monopoly power.